Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(A) The state board of pharmacy shall enforce, or cause to be enforced, sections 3796.08, 3796.10, 3796.20, 3796.22, and 3796.23 of the Revised Code.
-If it has information that any provision of those sections or any rule adopted under this chapter has been violated, it shall investigate the matter and take any action as it considers appropriate.
+(A) The division of cannabis control and the Ohio investigative unit shall enforce this chapter, or cause it to be enforced.
+Subject to division (E) of section 3796.14 of the Revised Code, if the division or the unit has information that this chapter or any rule adopted under this chapter has been violated, it shall investigate the matter and take any action as it considers appropriate.

-(C) If the board suspends, revokes, or refuses to renew any license or registration issued under this chapter and determines that there is clear and convincing evidence of a danger of immediate and serious harm to any person, the board may place under seal all medical marijuana owned by or in the possession, custody, or control of the affected license holder or registrant.
-Except as provided in this division, the board shall not dispose of the medical marijuana sealed under this division until the license holder or registrant exhausts all of the holder's or registrant's appeal rights under Chapter 119. of the Revised Code.
-The court involved in such an appeal may order the board, during the pendency of the appeal, to sell medical marijuana that is perishable.
-The board shall deposit the proceeds of the sale with the court.
+(B) If the division suspends, revokes, or refuses to renew any license or registration issued under this chapter or Chapter 3780. of the Revised Code, as that chapter existed immediately before the effective date of this amendment, and determines that there is clear and convincing evidence of a danger of immediate and serious harm to any person, the division may place under seal all medical marijuana, adult-use marijuana, and homegrown marijuana owned by or in the possession, custody, or control of the affected license holder or registrant.
+Except as provided in this division, the division of cannabis control shall not dispose of the medical marijuana, adult-use marijuana, or homegrown marijuana sealed under this division until the license holder or registrant exhausts all of the holder's or registrant's appeal rights under Chapter 119. of the Revised Code.
+The court involved in such an appeal may order the division, during the pendency of the appeal, to sell medical marijuana or adult-use marijuana that is perishable.
+The division shall deposit the proceeds of the sale with the court.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.